MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/itoa-i64toa-ui64toa-itow-i64tow-ui64tow.md

 String result.

 *radix*<br/>
-Base of *value*; which must be in the range 2-36.
+The base to use for the conversion of *value*, which must be in the range 2-36.

 *size*<br/>
 Length of the buffer in units of the character type.
-This parameter is inferred in C++.
+This parameter is inferred from the *buffer* argument in C++.

 ## Return Value